10 Best Queenstown Solo Travel Low-Key Activities

 Soak in the Onsen Pools Queenstown

 After a day of hiking or biking, treat yourself to an hour-long soak in a cedar-lined hot pool overlooking the Shotover River.
 Better yet, get the full spa experience.
-Onsen Hot Pools is the ultimate treat you should schedule on your Queenstown solo trip.
+Onsen Hot Pools is the ultimate treat you should schedule on your solo travel Queenstown.

 Take a Central Otago Day Trip